Select Page

 SRF Terms of Reference

-SRF Awards and Grants Committee: Terms of Reference
+SRF Grants and Membership Committee: Terms of Reference

-The remit for the Awards and Grants Committee is to provide oversight and leadership for the Society’s disbursement of scholarships, grants, prizes and other sources of funding or support.
+The remit for the Grants and Membership Committee is to provide oversight and leadership for the Society’s membership and disbursement of scholarships, grants, prizes and other sources of funding or support.

 Committee composition, attendees and reporting:

-• The Awards and Grants Committee is a committee of the Council and reports directly to Council.
+The Grants and Membership Committee is a committee of the Council and reports directly to Council.

 Main duties of the Committee:

-• To review applications for, and have oversight and administration of Travel Grants, Academic Scholarships, Vacation Scholarships, the Stewart Rhind Science Writing Prize and other appropriate Society schemes, taking into account the charitable objectives of the society.
+To review applications for new membership, and have oversight and administration of Travel Grants, SRF Research Grants, Vacation Scholarships, the Stewart Rhind Communication Prize and other appropriate Society schemes, taking into account the charitable objectives of the society.

-• To carry out periodic reviews of all grants and awards and report to Council on proposed changes, including but not restricted to their scope, remit, award value, eligibility criteria and frequency.
+To carry out periodic reviews of all grants and report to Council on proposed changes, including but not restricted to their scope, remit, award value, eligibility criteria and frequency.
 This shall be conducted in consultation with other Committees, Council members and Society members as appropriate.

 SRF Finance Committee: Terms of Reference